-Students applying for state aid must file either the Free Application for Federal Student Aid (FAFSA) form, as approved by the U.S. Department of Education, or for those not eligible for or wanting to apply for Federal student aid, the Washington Application for State Financial Aid (WASFA).
+No Application Fee - No student shall be required to pay a fee to apply for state aid.
+Students applying for state aid must file either the Free Application for Federal Student Aid (FAFSA) form, as approved by the U.S. Department of Education, or the Washington Application for State Financial Aid (WASFA).

-Students who are eligible to complete the FAFSA, but chose not to apply for Federal student aid, can complete the WASFA instead.

-If a student chooses to file the WASFA, it is important they understand that they will be considered only for State financial aid.
+Students who are eligible to complete the FAFSA, but chose not to apply for federal student aid, can complete the WASFA instead.
+If a student chooses to file the WASFA, it is important they understand that they will be considered only for state financial aid.